AdobeDocs/campaign-classic.en/help/delivery/using/about-deliverability.md

 * A measurable increase in inbox placement at top mailbox providers like Microsoft, AOL, Yahoo, Gmail, Comcast, Orange, Mail.ru, and more
 * Favorable reputation and treatment at critical filters like Cloudmark, SpamAssassin, and Cisco Ironport
-* A compliance team dedicated to 24/7 monitoring, providing you with security alerts and working with you through the resolution of any compromises
+* A compliance team dedicated to 24/7 monitoring, providing with security alerts and working with you through the resolution of any compromises
-* Mailbox provider data delivering detailed information about your KPIs, placement, and Certification performance
+* Mailbox provider data delivering detailed information about KPIs, placement, and Certification performance
-* Simplified and faster IP warming, including stronger reputation and recognition when you migrate or obtain a new IP address
+* Simplified and faster IP warming, including stronger reputation and recognition when migrating or obtaining a new IP address
-* Monitoring that can alert to possible IP configuration issues

 The [Certified Senders Alliance](https://certified-senders.org/certification-process/) Certification offers amongst other benefits: